 MATILDA supports integrative perspectives which go beyond local, regional, and national histories in order to situate these histories, as well as European history as a whole, in broader contexts.
 With its focus on comparative, entangled and transnational history, MATILDA aims to:

 - explore the history of gender differences and similarities in European cultures and societies;

 - investigate the role of gender in shaping European history;

 - challenge gender inequalities.

 Transparency and comparability are assured through the European Credit Transfer System and Diploma Supplement/Transcript.

 For further information please visit the main MATILDA website.

-At the CEU in Budapest, the Department of Gender Studies and the Department of History cooperate in offering the MATILDA MA.
-Transnational and comparative approaches are fore grounded, with location, class, “race,” religion and other categories informing the study of women and gender in history.
+At the CEU in Budapest and Vienna, the Department of Gender Studies and the Department of History cooperate in offering the MATILDA MA.
+Transnational and comparative approaches are foregrounded, with location, class, “race,” religion, and other categories informing the study of women and gender in history.
 Thematic foci include histories of “state-socialism,” women’s activism and gender politics, as well as East/West-North/South relations, nation/nationalisms, and body politics.
 MATILDA brings together faculty from many countries and research traditions with expertise in Gender and Historical Studies (including medieval studies).
-For a complete description of the MATILDA Program in general and in Budapest, please click on the MATILDA General Handbook and Curriculum 2018-2019 link on the bottom of this page.
+For a complete description of the MATILDA Program in general and in Budapest and Vienna, please consult the MATILDA General Handbook and Curriculum 2020-21.

 Mobility students should contact the CEU Erasmus coordinator, Veronika Csapó at firstname.lastname@example.org.